 With four scales assigned to each MRE truck, it is an arduous task for an MRE officer to deploy the scales when necessary to weigh a truck suspected of being overloaded.
-The Haenni's lighter weight reduces the risk of back strain and other injuries.
+The Haenni's lighter weight encourages officers to deploy them more often.
+Additionally, their lighter weight reduces the risk of back strain and other injuries.